Deploying the Course

 c.
 Advice about using the Courseware Help block;

 e.
-Helping your students to edit their profile to include their town, time zone, and perhaps description and courseware level (if needed);
+Helping students to edit their profile to include their town, time zone, description, and courseware level (if needed);

 f.
-A chance to practice language using an activity they should enjoy and have success with (i.e., a SCORM or H5P activity).
+A chance to practice language using an engaging activity (e.g., a SCORM or H5P activity).

-1. Deliver first lesson as planned in the previous section.
+1. Deliver the first lesson as planned in the previous section.

-4. Use courseware tools (Announcements, Calendar, etc.) for important course information.
+4. Use course tools (Announcements, Calendar, etc.) for important course information.

-5. Facilitate communication and collaboration among students (i.e., by moderating the discussion forums, speaking tasks, wikis, etc.).
+5. Facilitate communication and collaboration among students (e.g., by moderating discussion forums, speaking activities, wikis, etc.).

-6. If teaching in a blended format, blend the coursework with your classroom work.
-Include activities in the classroom that lead-in or follow up the online coursework.
+6. If teaching in a blended format, integrate online coursework with your classroom work.
+Include classroom activities that lead into or follow up on the online coursework.

-7. If teaching online only, consider how you can prime your students in a virtual environment so that they can be successful online.
+7. If teaching online only, consider how you can prepare students in the BigBlueButton virtual classroom so they can be successful.

-8. Consider adding or developing new activities or resources to make the courseware more relevant to your students' needs.
+8. Consider adding or developing new activities or resources to make the course more relevant to your students' needs.

 9. Continue to administer your course by making content available and connecting with students.